Education

 • The activities we had planned for the year

-• Our expectations of learners, and
+• Our expectations of learners and student objectives

 • Teacher contact details